 - “Remember that our fight is far from over, and you're contributing to an important fight.” - Fabrice Houdart, Outright International

 If you’re looking for a quick and impactful way to get involved in supporting the LGBTQ+ community for Pride Month, you can join our Pride 2022 Coalition, supporting Outright Action International, It Gets Better Project, and Trans Lifeline!
-You can learn more about this coalition and how you can get involved here.
+Learn more about this coalition and how you can get involved.